dasherztier/dasherztier/README.md

 - yoshiki (tshd)
 - will graham (hannibal)

-### you can check my drawing in morart repository!
+### you can check my drawings in morart repository!